matheusfillipe/GDScript-REPL/README.md

 If `DEBUG=1` is set then the server will keep writing the formed script to stdout.

-If `TEST=1` the websocket serevr wont run and simple test functions will be executed.
+If `TEST=1` the websocket server won't run and simple test functions will be executed.

 ### Why the weird approach

-My main goal was to make a safe to host irc bot repl, spawning a docker image for each command.
+My main goal was to make a safe to host irc bot REPL, spawning a docker image for each command.
 The `OS` module contains dangerous functions that allow you to run shell commands.
-In that process I realized it would be easy to make a normal CLI repl as well.
+In that process I realized it would be easy to make a normal CLI REPL as well.

 ## Run the IRC bot